MDIL-SNU/SevenNet/README.md

 The installation and usage of SevenNet are split into two parts: training + command-line interface + ASE calculator (handled by Python) and molecular dynamics (handled by [`LAMMPS`](https://lammps.org)).

 > [!CAUTION]
-> SevenNet+LAMMPS parallel after the commit id of 14851ef (v0.9.3 ~ 0.9.5) has a serious bug.
+> SevenNet+LAMMPS parallel after the commit id of `14851ef (v0.9.3 ~ 0.9.5)` has a serious bug.
 > It gives wrong forces when the number of mpi processes is greater than two.
 The corresponding pip version is yanked for this reason.
-The bug is fixed for the main branch since v0.10.0, and pip (PyPI: v0.9.3.post0).
+The bug is fixed for the main branch since `v0.10.0`, and pip (`v0.9.3.post0`).

 ## Features